-At home, Ruby unloaded the groceries, and, with Amy’s help, put them into the refrigerator and pantry.
+At home, Ruby unloaded the groceries, and, with Amber’s help, put them into the refrigerator and pantry.
 Mrs. Randall came out of her bedroom just as the girls were finishing.

 “I just talked to Mrs. Timmons.
 Her grandson who usually mows her lawn is laid up with a broken leg.
 Mrs. Timmons has been sick and hasn’t felt like working in her flower beds.
 I told her we would come over and get her yard back into shape for her.”

 The next morning, Mrs. Randall and the four youngest children pulled into the lane in front of Mrs. Timmons’ house.
 The shaggy grass looked even worse up close.
 Mrs. Timmons came out onto the porch to meet them, her wrinkled face beaming.

 Mrs. Randall gave her a hug.
 “We’re just glad we can help.
 It was Ruby who noticed everything didn’t seem to be well.”

 “Thank you, Ruby.
 You have a kind heart.”